hedi0/Smart_DustBin/README.md

   Serial.println("Connected to WiFi!
-Replace `YOUR_WIFI_SSID` and `YOUR_IFI_PASSWORD` with your actual networ Once the `Smart_DustBin` firmware is uploaded to your microcontroller, the system will begin operating automatically bas Thensor interaction to control the lid and monitor f
+Replace `YOUR_WIFI_SSID` and `YOUR_IFI_PASSWORD` with your actual networ Once the `Smart_DustBin` firmware is uploaded to your microcontroller, the system will begin operating automatically bas Thensor interaction to control the l
-    When an object (e.g., a han certain range of the proximity sensor